 To help your employees succeed while working from home, equip them with the tools they need to stay productive.
 These tools may include chat/messaging apps like Slack, Chatwork, or Microsoft Teams.
-Skype for Business, Zoom, or Google Hangouts for virtual meetings.
+Skype for Business, Zoom, Convert Calculator’s timecard calculator or Google Hangouts for virtual meetings.
 You can also give them access to project management software like Asana, Basecamp, and Airtable.
+Besides that, you will also require ISP providers to help you set up the necessary infrastructure for uninterrupted connectivity and communications.
 These tools allow managers and employees to effectively collaborate on projects no matter where they are.

 3. Encourage Virtual Interactions

 Even if you’re working remotely doesn’t mean that you can’t socially interact with your team.
 Social interactions, like informal conversations unrelated to work, strengthen interpersonal relationships with coworkers.
 This is important for all remote workers, but it’s especially beneficial for those who recently transitioned out of the office.

 Before your regularly scheduled virtual meetings, spend a few minutes catching up with each other.
 Ask them how their weekend was, what they had for breakfast or what they plan to do after the pandemic.
 You can hold virtual lunches or coffee breaks together where employees can virtually meet and chat as they would in the office.

 While these solutions seem cheesy, these virtual events may help reduce social isolation and promote a sense of belonging among your employees.

 4. Acknowledge Their Efforts and Accomplishments

 In this trying time, your employees need to feel secure and supported.
 One of the most effective ways to do so is to recognize their efforts and accomplishments.
 When your employees feel seen and recognized, motivation and productivity increases.